Subaru Impreza WRX STi upgrading Good Garage Scheme

 There is only so far you can go with these early Legacys before you blow the engine.
 How much power did you want to go to?
 The early turbo Legacy UK was 200 bhp and the early Impreza UK was 210 bhp and you can probably achieved this by changing the exhaust and putting in a high flow air filter.
 Also the Legacy was a heavy car so may seem slow by comparison.

-A decat or high flow cat (to keep it street legal and MOT passable) exhaust system and replacement hi-flo panel filter are the first steps to more power.
+A decat or high flow cat (to keep it street legal and MOT passable) exhaust system and replacement hi-flow panel filter are the first steps to more power.
 Next you would be looking at replacing the engine management system with an aftermarket ECU and having it remapped to the car.

 After this and you need to be considering replacing the fuel injectors and turbo, (and probably the inlet manifold to enable a front feed turbo to fit), the fuel pump and possibly fuel regulator and having the map tweaked.